GSI-CS-CO/saftlib/saftlib/README.md

 ### A simple example

-A simple tool that can be used to monitor timing events.
+A simple program that can be used to monitor timing events.
-The driver classes can either be used throug Proxy objects.
+The driver classes can either be used through Proxy objects.
 In this case many processes can share the hardware resources at the same time.

-Or the driver classes can also be used directly for lower latency (standalone, without running saftbusd).
-In this case, saftbusd funkctionality can be baked into the program to still allow sharing of hardware resources.
+Alternatively, the driver classes can also be used directly for lower latency (standalone, without running saftbusd).
+In this case, no saftbusd with the saftd-service can run at the same time.
+But the program can be written in a way to provide the same functionality, if needed.

+The program configures the ECA to effectively call the function "on_action" whenever an event matches the specified event id.

+The configuration of the ECA always follows these steps:
+  - Create a Proxy of the desired ECA output channel (aka action sink).
+In this case it is the SoftwareActionSink_Proxy.
+(Best Practice: Proxy objects should be stored by program their service is frequently used, e.g. when new ECA conditions are frequently defined.
+This avoids unnecessary overhead for creating and destroying the Proxy every time a condition is configured.)
+  - Create a new Condition on the SoftwareActionSink, the return value of the function is the object path of the newly created condition.
+  - Create a SoftwareCondition_Proxy object for the newly created condition.
+  - Connect the callback function to the "SigAction" signal of the SoftwareCondition_Proxy.
+  - Enter a loop and wait for signals.

 #### Using saflib Proxy objects with saftbusd
 Create a file "saft-snoop-saftbus.cpp":